tidy-finance/website/docs/31_beta.md

 ## 10  10107 1987-02-01      1.51
 ## # ... with 1,533 more rows
 ```

 Just for safety and the sake of completeness, we tell our session again to use multiple sessions for parallelization.

 ```r
 plan(multisession, workers = availableCores())
 ```

 The code chunk for beta estimation using daily returns now looks very similar to the one for monthly data.
-Note that we now used only 3 months of daily data and require at least 50 observations to reduce the likelihood of whack estimates.
-The whole estimation takes around 30 mins using 8 cores and 32gb memory.
+Note that we now use only three months of daily data and require at least 50 observations to reduce the likelihood of excessively volatile estimates.
+The whole estimation takes around 30 minutes using eight cores and 32gb memory.

 ```r
 beta_daily <- crsp_daily_nested %>%